ronsen/musik/README.md

 ## musik

-Play YouTube playlist audio in Terminal.
+Play YouTube audio playlist in terminal.

 Install `ffmpeg` on your system: